 Xmgr Grace :

 This is a very easy to use, open-source, X11 based, plotting tool.
-I've been using it since my graduate school days and still love it.
+I used it during my graduate school days and still love it.
 Its excellent especially for students and free!
 Note: I did not create this binary, but I have tested it on both Intel and PPC Macs.
 It works very well.
+Move the Grace application to the system /Applications folder for it to function correctly.
 By the way, if you are looking for a nice, easy to use, 2D and 3D, plotting package for OS X, try pro Fit.
 It works great.
 They have a free trial version, that is not time-limited and is full-featured.
 It just has some restrictions on the volume of data you can make it handle.
-Even the full version is very inexpensive!
+Even the full version is very inexpensive.

 Documentation: click here!